Alexander Melnikov (politician): Biography

 From 1970 to 1983 – on recommendation of Yegor Ligachev worked as the chief of civil construction department of Tomsk Region, deputy secretary and then second secretary of Tomsk Region.
 (1973–1983).
 In April 1983 replaced the 'irreplaceable' Yegor Ligachev as the First Secretary (governor) of Tomsk Region.

 Since January 1986 chief of the civil construction department in Central Committee of Communist Party in Moscow.

-In 1988–1990 moved back to Siberia – worked as the First Secretary of Kemerovo Region, chief of the Kuznetsk Basin.
+In 1988–1990 he moved back to Siberia – worked as the First Secretary of Kemerovo Region, chief of the Kuznetsk Basin.

-In 1990–1991 worked in Moscow in Central Committee of Communist Party.
+In 1990–1991 he worked in Moscow in Central Committee of Communist Party.

-After the collapse of Soviet Union Alexander Melnikov was one of the creators of Russian Federation Communist Party, where he worked as a secretary of Communist Parties Council.
+After the collapse of Soviet Union, he was one of the creators of the Communist Party of the Russian Federation, where he worked as a secretary of Communist Parties Council.

 In 1991–1994 – CEO of civil construction company Monolitsroi.

-In 1996–1998 – on invitation of RF Minister Aman Tuleev worked as a chief of Strategy Department in the Ministry of CIS Cooperation.
+In 1996–1998 – on invitation of RF Minister Aman Tuleyev worked as a chief of Strategy Department in the Ministry of CIS Cooperation.
 In 2000–2002 – chief advisor of The Secretary of the Union State.
 Since 2002 – president of the International Association of Business Cooperation.

-Holding the leading positions in Tomsk region Alexander Melnikov made a significant contribution to construction of such towns as Tomsk, Seversk, Strezhevoy, Kedrovy, paid much attention to rural development, improvement of wood, oil, gas and nuclear industries as well as to public needs, thus he is warmly remembered in Tomsk and Kemerovo regions.
+Holding the leading positions in Tomsk region, he made a significant contribution to construction of such towns as Tomsk, Seversk, Strezhevoy, Kedrovy, paid much attention to rural development, improvement of wood, oil, gas and nuclear industries as well as to public needs, thus he is warmly remembered in Tomsk and Kemerovo regions.

 Was married, has two daughters, three granddaughters and one grandson.